Nighttime photo of the new Lima Airport terminal sign taken by a local airport taxi driver, showing travelers the updated terminal entrance in 2025.

 Connecting Flights

 Note: The previous photo showed a wide, panoramic view of the arrivals waiting area.
-This image zooms in on the far right side of that same space — and yes, it gets that crowded.
+This image zooms in on the center of that same space and yes, it gets that crowded and then some.

 After clearing customs, you’ll want to head straight out, staying as direct as possible through the crowd, to reach this spot.
 This is where many drivers wait for passengers.